Jerrryyy/final/API.md

     - **Original Author**
       - Nargiz
     - **Description**
-      - Trains a random forest model on given data.
+      - Trains a random forest regressor on given data.
       - Uses a train-test split of 7-3 and random state of 42 for both train-test splits and random forest model.
 Uses 100 estimators.
     - **Inputs**
       - `data`: Cleaned housing data in a `pandas` DataFrame.